Skip to main content

 When you sell across multiple states – or even within various localities in a single state – one striking observation emerges: the consistent inconsistency of sales tax rates.

-Why?
-The federal income tax has just seven brackets to cover the whole span of what somebody can make.
-Why do the states with sales taxes have such a range, from the high combined state and local taxation (pushing 10%) of Louisiana, Tennessee, Arkansas and Washington to the lows of Alaska, Wyoming and Maine.
+Unlike federal income tax, which has just seven brackets to cover the whole span of what somebody can make, states with sales taxation have a huge range.
+From the states with the highest combined state and local taxes (pushing 10%) of Louisiana, Tennessee, Arkansas and Washington to the lows of Alaska, Wyoming and Maine, there is a lot of ground to cover.

 Patchwork